eficode-academy/codeascode/Aarhus-Instructions.md

 Create a Kanban board for your project on [waffle.io](http://waffle.io).
 This will serve as the basis for your work, and should be up to date at all times.
 When you have created the waffle board send a link to
 ** TODO MBA ** Where/how to expose the waffle board to instructors.
 MBA will write this.

+The starting point for the project is Go:[https://github.com/praqma-training/gowebserver](https://github.com/praqma-training/gowebserver).

+   1. **Make a fork for your team**.
+Fork the project in github to make the shared repository for your team.
+Add the teammates as collaborators
+   2. Enable github issues
+   3. Create board at waffle.io

 ## Iteration one
 In order to build our pipeline, we need to have our CI infrastructure up and running.